Elimination Chamber (2014): Aftermath

 The Usos (Jey Uso and Jimmy Uso) defeated The New Age Outlaws (Road Dogg and Billy Gunn) in a non-title match to ensure their spot again for the tag team titles.
 On the March 3 episode of Raw, The Usos finally defeated them to capture their first WWE Tag Team Championship.

 Darren Young defeated Titus O'Neil in a rematch on the February 26 episode of Main Event.

 Cameron got a rematch for the WWE Divas Championship on the following SmackDown against AJ Lee, but she failed to win the championship cleanly this time.

-Elimination Chamber would mark as the final PPV in-ring competition event for Christian until Royal Rumble 2021 where he made a surprise return as the number 24 entrant.
+Elimination Chamber would mark as the final PPV in-ring competition event for Christian until the 2021 Royal Rumble where he made a surprise return as the number 24 entrant.
 On the March 24 episode of Raw, Christian won a fatal four-way match which included Alberto Del Rio, Dolph Ziggler, and Sheamus to challenge Big E for the WWE Intercontinental Championship but never happened due to Christian suffering a mild concussion.
 This led to Christian making part-time non-wrestling appearances on pre-shows and podcasts without any news regarding his career in wrestling.
 On October 27, 2015, Christian's profile was moved from the superstar section to the alumni section on WWE.com, noting Christian's retirement from professional wrestling with the company.

 The following year's Elimination Chamber was originally scheduled to be a house show, a wrestling show that is not televised, but it was announced during the May 11, 2015, episode of Raw that Elimination Chamber would return on May 31.
 The event was initially replaced in February by Fastlane because many arenas were not able to physically support the Elimination Chamber structure, thus making it easier to book the February pay-per-view event without the structure.
 It was also the first Elimination Chamber to stream on WWE's online streaming service, the WWE Network, which launched the day after the 2014 event.

-The 2014 Elimination Chamber was the last WWE PPV held, as well as the last WWE event held, before the WWE Network was launched the next day.
-As such, the events began to be simultaneously broadcast on PPV and livestreamed on the WWE Network.
+In turn, this was the last pay-per-view before the launch of the WWE Network, as following its launch, the events began to be simultaneously broadcast on PPV and livestreamed on the Network.